faceless2/zpath/README.md

 ZPath is a programmer-friendly syntax for searching structured objects.
 If you can navigate a filesystem and code an if-statement in C, Java or JavaScript, you already know 95% of the syntax.

-The grammar is universal: there's currently support for JSON, CBOR, and XML.
+The grammar is universal: there's currently support for JSON, CBOR, XML and Java Collections.

 Evaluation is relative to a _context node_.